-In non athletes, anaemia most commonly results from nutrient deficiencies due to low intake of iron rich foods and blood loss such as with heavy periods, haemorrhoids or gastric ulcers.
-Surgery and eating disorders and exposure to viruses (e.g. Malaria), toxins (e.g. lead) or renal disease and some drugs, reduce iron absorption.
+In the general population, anaemia most commonly results from nutrient deficiencies due to low intake of iron-rich foods and blood loss such as with heavy periods, haemorrhoids or gastric ulcers.
+Surgery and eating disorders and exposure to viruses (e.g. Malaria), toxins (e.g. lead) or renal disease, and some drugs, reduce iron absorption.
 Low stomach acid, diarrhoea, Coeliac’s and Crohn’s disease and gastric bypass also decrease iron absorption.
 Increased requirements such as in pregnancy can also lead to deficiencies.

 Iron is found in plants and animal meats

 It is important to remember there are two different forms of dietary iron.

 Heme iron is found in animal meats such as liver, lamb, beef and kangaroo.

 Non-heme iron is derived from plant sources such as legumes, dried fruits, nuts and leafy green vegetables, tofu and eggs.

 As the body must change the structure of the non-heme iron before it can be absorbed, heme iron from animal products is more bioavailable for the body.
 This doesn’t mean a vegetarian will always be low in iron, it just means they need to be smart about where they get their iron, and ensuring they include high amounts of other nutrients that aid absorption of iron.